home-assistant/home-assistant.io/source/_integrations/climacell.markdown

 You can obtain a free API key by signing up with [ClimaCell](https://developer.climacell.co/sign-up?_ga=2.137889264.1908484805.1591592950-510691096.1591288729).

 The integration will automatically set the refresh interval based on the number of ClimaCell integrations that are using the same API key for a given Home Assistant instance.
-The integration currently assumes you are using a free account so the max requests per day is 1000.
+The integration currently assumes you are using a free account so the max requests per day is 500 (the refresh interval is calculated such that you should only use up around 90% of the quota).
 If you want to use a paid account to increase the number of max requests and increase the update frequency, please open a Home Assistant issue for the integration.

 ## Supported Forecast Types